-While many might believe substance misuse and addiction is more prevalent in the younger populations, senior adults are also at a high risk for these habits — and for a variety of reasons.
-From mental health issues like depression and memory impairment to physical health issues like chronic pain and medical conditions, it's often a slippery slope into addiction or substance misuse for many elderly patients.
+While many might believe substance misuse and addiction are more prevalent in the younger populations, senior adults are also at high risk for these habits — and for a variety of reasons.
+From mental health issues like depression and memory impairment to physical health issues like chronic pain and medical conditions, it’s often a slippery slope into addiction or substance misuse for many elderly patients.

 However, understanding the causes and risk factors associated with substance misuse in senior adults can help prevent the issue altogether.
 Here’s what you should know.

 Risk factors for substance misuse in senior adults

 There are many reasons why senior adults might end up misusing or even abusing substances like alcohol or medication.
 Here are a few common risk factors:

 - Social isolation

 It’s important to note that substance misuse can be accidental.
 In many cases, senior adults, especially those with memory impairments, forget they already took their prescribed medication or confuse their dosage.
 In this case, it’s likely time for a caregiver to step in